yumin-chen/radipan/README.md

 ### • Why not just use PandaCSS directly?

 Besides the inline `css` prop syntax, Radipan's CSS extractor script also runs your code and builds your application's virtual DOM tree during build time.
-This additional context allows Radipan to provide additional features, such as _Recipe Trimming_.
-It also uses this context to infer any dynamic value within the `css` prop.
+This additional context allows Radipan to provide additional features, such as _Recipe Trimming_, and the ability to infer any dynamic value within the `css` prop.
 For example, Radipan can handle any referenced values, including runtime reference (e.g. values from hooks), which PandaCSS cannot handle.

 ### • Does Radipan support JSX?